 The MLBA Board of Directors is comprised of an all-volunteer Board.
 Each Board member is elected by the MLBA membership to serve a two-year term.
-The Board is dedicated to promoting MLBA’s mission and vision to the greater Minnesota legal community.
-Board Members are responsible for actively participating in committee work, fundraising for the organization, and building collegial and collaborative relationships with LGBT and allied organizations to promote LGBT equality within Minnesota’s legal profession.
+The Board is dedicated to promoting the MLBA’s mission and vision to the Minnesota legal community.
+Board Members are responsible for actively participating in committee work, fundraising for the organization, and building collegial and collaborative relationships with LGBTQ+ and allied organizations to promote LGBTQ+ equality within Minnesota’s legal profession.

-The Board is governed by the Executive Committee: two co-chairs who serve as the principal executive officers of the organization, the Secretary, and the Treasurer.
+The Board is governed by the Executive Committee: the Chair (or Co-Chairs), the Secretary, and the Treasurer.

-- Co-Chairs: Alyssa Smith and Erin Bryan – Cofirstname.lastname@example.org
+- Co-Chairs: Jessica DuBois and Jacob Westlund – [email protected]

 - Joni Thome